kedestin/RayTracerxx/README.md

 ## What is RayTracer++

 RayTracer++ is a simple scene description language that uses accelerated raytracing to render scenes.
-Users can import triangle meshes stored and ply files, preview the render on the terminal, and render the image.
+Users can import triangle meshes from .ply files, preview the scene on the terminal, and render the image.

 ## Quick start